 Sentiment analysis is a difficult task because it involves human emotions.
-Research shows that in about 20% of all cases human beings will disagree about the sentiment of written text.
+Research shows that humans will disagree about the sentiment of written text in about 20% of all cases.
 This means that even if the sentiment analyzer were a perfect tool, as a human being you would likely only agree with its conclusions about 80% of the time.

 Anyhow, I hope that you find this tool interesting.
 Thanks for visiting!